manneohlund/smart-recycler-adapter/README.md

 A popular feature in apps is to have endless scrolling with pagination, in other words load more items when user has scrolled to bottom.
 With SmartEndlessScrollRecyclerAdapter you can achieve this.

-`setAutoLoadMoreEnabled` defines if false `load more` button should be visible before loading.
+* `setAutoLoadMoreEnabled` defines if false `load more` button should be visible before loading.
-`setLoadMoreLayoutResource` can also set your custom loading/loadmore view.<br/>
+* `setLoadMoreLayoutResource` can also set your custom loading/loadmore view.
-`OnLoadMoreListener` is called when scrolled to the last item and loading view is visible.<br/>
+* `OnLoadMoreListener` is called when scrolled to the last item and loading view is visible.

 #### Create SmartEndlessScrollRecyclerAdapter